Networking cable: Coaxial cable

-Coaxial cables form a transmission line and confine the electromagnetic wave to an area inside the cable between the center conductor and the shield.
+Coaxial cables form a transmission line and confines the electromagnetic wave to an area inside the cable between the center conductor and the shield.
 The transmission of energy in the line occurs totally through the dielectric inside the cable between the conductors.
 Coaxial lines can therefore be bent and twisted (subject to limits) without negative effects, and they can be strapped to conductive supports without inducing unwanted currents in them.

 Early Ethernet, 10BASE5 and 10BASE2, used baseband signaling over coaxial cables.

 The most common use for coaxial cables is for television and other signals with bandwidth of multiple megahertz.
 Although in most homes coaxial cables have been installed for transmission of TV signals, new technologies (such as the ITU-T G.hn standard) open the possibility of using home coaxial cable for high-speed home networking applications (Ethernet over coax).

 Patch cable

 A patch cable is an electrical or optical cable used to connect one electronic or optical device to another for signal routing.
-Devices of different types (e.g. a switch connected to a computer, or a switch connected to a router) are connected with patch cables.
-Patch cables are usually produced in many different colors so as to be easily distinguishable, and most are relatively short, no longer than a few meters.
+Devices of different types (e.g., a switch connected to a computer or a switch connected to a router) are connected with patch cables.
+Patch cables are usually produced in many different colors so as to be easily distinguishable.
 In contrast to structured cabling, patch cables are more flexible.